geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Falcon 9 Block 5 | Starlink Group 4-21 at the
+Falcon 9 Block 5 | Starlink Group 3-1 at the
-<a href="https://en.wikipedia.org/wiki/Cape_Canaveral_Air_Force_Station_Space_Launch_Complex_40">Space Launch Complex 40</a> in
+<a href="">Space Launch Complex 4E</a> in
-Cape Canaveral, FL, USA
+Vandenberg SFB, CA, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220707T131100">2022-07-07 13:11:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220711T010000">2022-07-11 01:00:00 UTC</a>.
 Until
-then, this launch pad will have seen 146 out of 849 launches in this region.
-The mission's status is currently Go for Launch (Go) 🟩  which means:
+then, this launch pad will have seen 92 out of 698 launches in this region.
+The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
-*current T-0 confirmed by official or reliable sources.*
+*awaiting official confirmation - current date is known with some certainty.*
 <br>
 <blockquote>
   A batch of 53 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.